 A mismatch condition will continue to set flag bit RBIF.
 Reading PORTB will end the mismatch condition and allow flag bit RBIF to be cleared.

-This interrupt on mismatch feature, together with software configurable pull-ups on these four pins allow easy interface to a key pad and make it possible for wake-up on key-depression.
-(See AN552)
+This interrupt on mismatch feature, together with software configurable pull-ups on these four pins allow easy interface to a key pad and make it possible for wake-up on key-depression (See Application Note AN552 "Implementing Wake-up on Key Strokes" (DS00552).

-Note: If a change on the I/O pin should occur

-when a read operation is being executed

-(start of the Q2 cycle), then the RBIF

-interrupt flag may not get set.
+Note: If a change on the I/O pin should occur when a read operation is being executed (start of the Q2 cycle), then the RBIF interrupt flag may not get set.
 The interrupt-on-change feature is recommended for wake-up on key depression operation and operations where PORTB is only used for the interrupt-on-change feature.
 Polling of PORTB is not recommended while using the interrupt-on-change feature.

-BLOCK DIAGRAM OF RB1/RX/DT PIN
+BLOCK DIAGRAM OF RB0/INT PIN